In its 10th year, the Deloitte Global Millennial and Gen Z Survey reveals two generations pushing for social change and accountability

 This stress spills over into the workplace.
-About a third of all respondents (31% of global millennials and 29% of Ukraine millennials; 35% of global Gen Zs and 33% of Ukraine Gen Zs) have taken time off work due to stress and anxiety caused by the pandemic.
-However, nearly half of global respondents gave their employer a different reason for their absence, likely due to a continuing stigma around mental health in the workplace.
-In fact, only 38% of millennials and 35% of Gen Zs, globally, have felt comfortable enough to speak openly with their supervisors about the stress they’re feeling.
+About a third of all respondents—31% of millennials and 35% of Gen Zs—have taken time off work due to stress and anxiety caused by the pandemic.
+However, nearly half of this group gave their employer a different reason for their absence, likely due to a continuing stigma around mental health in the workplace.
+In fact, only 38% of millennials and 35% of Gen Zs have felt comfortable enough to speak openly with their supervisors about the stress they’re feeling.
 And approximately 40% say their employers have done a poor job supporting their mental health during the pandemic.
-In Ukraine, only 17% of millennials and 28% of Gen Zs have admitted being comfortable enough to tell their employers about their fears.

 Pandemic heightens financial worries and concerns about wealth inequality

-While personal financial concerns increasingly are on young people’s minds, so is wealth inequality as a larger societal issue.
-Two-thirds of millennials (69%) and Gen Zs (66%) surveyed globally think wealth and income is distributed unequally throughout society.
-Financial inequality has been reported by a much higher percentage of the Ukrainians – 88% of millennials and 84% of Gen Zs.
+While personal financial concerns increasingly are on their minds, so is wealth inequality as a larger societal issue.
+Two-thirds of millennials (69%) and Gen Zs (66%) surveyed think wealth and income is distributed unequally throughout society.

 Many believe government intervention may be needed to drive change.
-Nearly a third of all respondents have voted for or otherwise supported politicians who want to reduce income inequality.
-Roughly 60% of global respondents and over 60% of respondents in Ukraine say legislation to limit the gap in rewards between senior executives and average employees would significantly help, as would legislation that requires business to pay workers at least the minimum required to live on (in Ukraine, these figures are lower – 48% of millennials and 58% of Gen Zs).
+Nearly a third have voted for or otherwise supported politicians who want to reduce income inequality.
+Roughly 60% of respondents say legislation to limit the gap in rewards between senior executives and average employees would significantly help, as would legislation that requires business to pay workers at least the minimum required to live on.
 And more than half of respondents say universal basic income could help remedy this issue.

 Views on business’ social impact continues to decline, as job loyalty slips

-Continuing a steady decline over the last few years, less than half of millennials (47% globally and 44% in Ukraine) and Gen Zs (48% globally and 41% in Ukraine) think business is having a positive impact on society.
-This marks the first time that global figure has dipped below 50%.
+Continuing a steady decline over the last few years, less than half of millennials (47%) and Gen Zs (48%) think business is having a positive impact on society.
+This marks the first time that figure has dipped below 50%.
 Of note, it has dropped almost 30 points since 2017.

 Job loyalty also slipped a bit from last year’s record high.
 More millennials and Gen Zs would, if given the opportunity, leave their current employers within two years (36% and 53% respectively, compared to 31% and 50% in 2020) while about the same say they plan to stay at least five years (34% millennials, 21% Gen Zs).
 And, 44% of millennials and 49% of Gen Zs say they have made choices over the type of work they are prepared to do and the organizations they are willing to work for based on their personal ethics over the past two years.

-For more information and to view the full results of Deloitte's 2021 Millennial Survey, visit: https://deloi.tt/3ADRLAr.
+For more information and to view the full results of Deloitte's 2021 Millennial Survey, visit: deloitte.com/millennialsurvey

 The 2021 report solicited the views of 14,655 millennials and 8,273 Gen Zs (22,928 respondents total) from 45 countries across North America, Latin America, Western Europe, Eastern Europe, the Middle East, Africa and Asia Pacific.
-In Ukraine, 200 millennials and 100 Gen Zs participated in the survey.
 The survey was conducted using an online, self-complete-style interview.
 Fieldwork was completed between 8 January and 18 February 2021.

 This year’s report marks the first time Deloitte Global researched millennials and Gen Zs in the same number of countries.
 Last year, Gen Zs were surveyed in just 20 countries.
 Year-to-year comparisons of Gen Z responses were influenced by the addition of 25 new geographies and should be considered accordingly.